Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with each parameter already described.
-The description adds no additional meaning or context beyond the schema, so baseline 3 is appropriate.
+Schema coverage is 100% with descriptions for all three parameters (api_key, app_key, filter_shared).
+The description adds no additional insight beyond what the schema already provides, so the baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.